php-soap/psr18-attachments-middleware/README.md

 );
 ```

+This middleware will convert your regular SOAP request into a multipart SOAP request that contains the request attachments.
+A response that contains attachments will be converted back into a regular SOAP response whilst storing a copy of the attachments.

 ### Adding attachments

 Adding attachments to your request is done by using the `AttachmentsStorage` before sending your request to the SOAP server: